berehovskyi/apex-stream/README.md

 Boolean isNullAccount = optionalAccount.isEmpty();
 ```

-To perform an action with value if value is present, use `ifPresent` method:
+To act with value if the value is present, use `ifPresent` method:

 ```apex
 optionalAccount.ifPresent(SObjectConsumers.addError('Error Message'));